zugnachpankow/An-Information-Based-World-Earth-System-Resilience-Index/README.md

 `Pkg.instantiate()`

+Leave Julia to get back to shell:
+`exit()'

+#### 3. Run code as:
+From shell run:
+`julia --project=. example.jl`

 ## Usage
 How to use this after installation and reproduce results?

 ### Getting Started/Example
 Please familiarise yourself with the model using the example `example/example.jl`.
 It plots some trajectories.
-If Julia is set up correctly, you should simply be able to run:
+If Julia is set up correctly, you should simply (after navigating to `example/` with `cd`) be able to run:

-`julia example.jl`
+`julia --project=. example.jl`

 ### How to obtain data
 - Download the dataset from [Zenodo](https://doi.org/10.5281/zenodo.17098743) and place the files in this folder.
+Filesizes are some MB, besides the large high-resolution sweep, which has 250 MB.
 - Alternatively, you can generate the data by running the scripts in `study_scripts/ensemble_simulations/`.
 If run on a hpc, remember to adjust paths and batch scripts.

 ### How to reproduce publication figures